TEALSK12/introduction-to-computer-science/project_3.md

 Example2:  The summer of 2017 was one of the worst wildfire seasons in British Columbia's history.  https://www2.gov.bc.ca/gov/content/safety/wildfire-status/about-bcws/wildfire-history/wildfire-season-summary  Students can create a game where a traveller drives through different town, parks, and highways in your area,  extinguishing hazards (cigarette butts, campfires), battling enemies (fires out of control), enforcing fire bans, reporting fires, being a good neighbour (fire-smart), home prevention (https://www2.gov.bc.ca/gov/content/safety/wildfire-status/prevention/for-your-home-community), rescuing animals, and so on.
 Game play can introduce elements of geography (parks and forests, lakes and waters) and climate (temperature and dryness).
 Read more about wildfires in BC here:  https://www2.gov.bc.ca/gov/content/safety/wildfire-status

-How can the classic platform game be adapted to a specific purpose, cause or context that interests you?
+How can the classic platform game be adapted to a specific purpose, cause or context that interests you or impacts your community?

 ---